By Gillian Boyes, Investor Capability Manager

 No matter how much you have to invest, getting the right professional help will help you make better decisions.

-What if I just want help with something simple like making a budget or finding the right KiwiSaver fund.
-Would enlisting a financial adviser be a good fit for me?
+What if I just want help with something simple like creating a budget or finding the right KiwiSaver fund?

 Some advisers do offer these services but there are other options you could consider and many of these are free.